adilshaikh165/ML-OPS/README.md

 ## Steps to be followed

-### 1. Deploy a Kubernetes Cluster and install Kubeflow
+### 1. Install and configure Kubeflow on Minikube cluster

 ### Prerequisites :